SeanVenz/codechum/Lesson1/Topic9.md

 </html>
 ```

-## Additional Considerations
+## Additional Consideration

-- Use meaningful and descriptive text for your menu items to provide clear navigation options for users.
+Use meaningful and descriptive text for your menu items to provide clear navigation options for users.

 ## Conclusion